ashishkrishan1995/Desyrel-Font/README.md

 # Desyrel-Font

-Desyrel is an unique handwriting-style, serif display font, available for use under the MIT License.
+Desyrel is an unique handwriting-style, serif display font, available for use unkder the MIT License.

+Includes uppercase and lowercase letters

 ### Examples:
 ![thequickbrownfoxjumpsoverthelazydog](images/thequickbrownfoxjumpsoverthelazydog.png "thequickbrownfoxjumpsoverthelazydog")